JoelKeskitalo/joelKeskitalo_individuellExamination_Backend/apiDocs/docs.md

 ## Description

-This API allows the client to manage their notes, such as creating, reading, updating and deleting.
+This API allows the client to manage their notes, such as creating, reading, updating and deleting them.
 The client can also log in to access previously saved notes.

 ## Authentication